adegard/markdown-cv/index.md

 ## Occupation

-`02/2024-Present`
+`07/2025-Present`
+__FRIGOSYSTEM SRL__, Caronno Pertusella, Lombardia, Italia, <a href="https://www.frigosystem.it/">frigosystem.it</a>

+Area Sales Manager

+Frigosystem-Corema is focused on the design, manufacture and sale of industrial chillers, coolers and temperature controllers, with a long experience in high accuracy systems.

+The wide range of the products permits to satisfy all specific demands of both small and big industry: Frigosystem can structure their offer with tailor-made plants and proposals, always oriented to efficiency and energy saving.

+- I'm responsible for the Sales development following all the sales process steps: contacting customers, preparing technical offers up to negociation phase.

+`02/2024-06/2025`
 __ENOGIA SA__, Milan, Lombardia, Italia, <a href="https://www.enogia.com/">enogia.com</a> (Company HQ based in France, Marseille)

 Business Developer, South Europe

 ENOGIA manufactures systems (Organic Rankine Cycle - ORC) for electricity generation from renewable sources.
 It allows customers to produce green electricity and to recover waste heat from different processes (furnaces, boilers, engines, gas stacks, geothermal...).

-- I'm responsible for the Sales development (using email/phone prospection, participation to events...) finding new customers and Sales Agents for the Southern Europe and Middle East areas.
+- I was responsible for the Sales development (using email/phone prospection, participation to events...) finding new customers and Sales Agents for the Southern Europe and Middle East areas.
-- I'm following all the sales process steps: answering customer requests, presentations (onsite, remote), technical offers, negociation and contract redaction.
+- I was following all the sales process steps: answering customer requests, presentations (onsite, remote), technical offers, negociation and contract redaction.
-- Preliminary offers require the design of a complete solution for every customer, including:
+- Preliminary offers required the design of a complete solution for every customer, including:
 @ Sizing of the ORC device with the optimization of the process conditions in order to maximize the efficiency (Electricity production)
 @ Design EPC solutions (drawings, process engineering and budgeting activities) for the integration parts (eg. additional heat exchangers, cooling systems and interconnecting like piping, pumping systems).